fort-nix/nix-bitcoin/examples/README.md

 Flakes make it easy to include `nix-bitcoin` in an existing NixOS config.
 The [flakes example](./flakes/flake.nix) shows how to use `nix-bitcoin` as an input to a system flake.

+### Persistent container with Flakes

+The [persistent container](./container) example shows how to run a Flake-based node in a container.\
+Requires: A systemd-based Linux distro and root privileges.

 ### Extending nix-bitcoin with Flakes

 The [mempool extension flake](https://github.com/fort-nix/nix-bitcoin-mempool) shows how to define new